What is a UPS?

 The easiest way to describe a UPS would be to say that it’s “A battery that keeps your equipment on when there is a power cut” but that does oversimplify what the UPS is for and doesn’t acknowledge some of its most important features.

-In addition to providing some equipment powered on when a power outage is in place, A UPS also protects sensitive equipment from several potentially damaging power issues.
+In addition to providing some equipment powered on when a power outage is in place, A Uninterruptible Power Supply (UPS) also protects sensitive equipment from several potentially damaging power issues.

 What do they protect against?

-A UPS device protects against many different forms of electrical problem.
+A UPS device protects against many different forms of electrical problem, including power outages.
 The most common is power outage (power cut, Blackout).
 These power outages could be caused by something local to the building, or something wider, such as supplier outages or localised cabling issues.

 Other problems that they protect against include voltage spikes and surges (where the power sent to the building by the provider momentarily increases, spikes describe when the increase is for very short periods, thousandths of a second, whereas surges are longer).